Private Prediction via PAC Privacy: Evaluation

-\begin{remark} \cref{prop:optimal_mia} defines the optimal \emph{inference} strategy after observing $\Tau_T=\tau_T$.
+\begin{remark} \cref{prop:optimal_mia} defines the optimal \emph{membership inference} strategy after observing $\Tau_T=\tau_T$.
 It does not, however, describe the optimal strategy for \emph{choosing} the queries $q_t$.
 While the adversary can adaptively select $q_t$ to maximize the expected information gain, solving for the optimal query sequence is computationally intractable. \end{remark}

-In our experiments, the adversary seeks to simultaneously infer the membership of all examples in the universe $U$, i.e., to decide whether $u\in U$ belongs to the realized secret set $S$ used for responses.
+In our experiments, the adversary seeks to simultaneously infer the membership of all examples in the universe $U$, i.e., to decide whether $u\in U$ belongs to the realized secret set $S$ used for predictions.
 Following standard MIA protocols~\cite{shokri2017membership, carlini2022membership}, the adversary queries the mechanism using the exact examples from $U$ whose membership they wish to discover.
-Crucially, because the adversary has full system knowledge and $m=|\Sspace|$ is tractable, they can evaluate \cref{eq:mia_rule} exactly.
+Crucially, because the adversary has full system knowledge and $m=|\Sspace|$ is tractable, they can evaluate $A^*(h_T)$ exactly.
 This step mirrors the belief state update performed by the curator in \cref{alg:pacpac}.
 We execute 1,000 independent trials.
 In each trial, we submit a sequence of up to one million queries, randomly sampled from $U$ without replacement.
-At various time steps $T$, we run the optimal decision rule \cref{eq:mia_rule} to infer the membership of all examples in $U$ and report the average accuracy.
+At various time steps $T$, we run the optimal decision rule $A^*(h_T)$ to infer the membership of all examples in $U$ and report the average accuracy.

 MIA results on CIFAR-10 are summarized in \cref{tab:mia}.
 Under $2^{-24}\leq b\leq 2^{-12}$, we observe a clear improvement in the empirical MIA accuracy with more queries.
-When the per-step MI budget is vanishingly small, i.e., $b=2^{-28}$ or $2^{-32}$, the adversary struggles to achieve non-trivial membership inference even after one million queries.
+When the per-step MI budget is vanishingly small, i.e., $b=2^{-28}$ or $2^{-32}$, the MIA adversary struggles to achieve non-trivial accuracy even after one million queries.
 Notably, across all settings, the empirical MIA accuracy is \emph{strictly bounded} by the theoretical guarantees derived by PAC privacy, often with a significant gap.
-For instance, at $b=2^{-12}$, any query volume above 10,000 results in a vacuous theoretical guarantee of 100\%, yet the adversary only achieves perfect membership inference after 600,000 queries.
-This parallels findings in DP, where larger privacy budgets (i.e., $\epsilon$) provide loose MIA upper bounds, while often effectively defending against empirical attacks~\cite{jayaraman2019evaluating,lowy2024doesdifferentialprivacylarge}.
+For instance, at $b=2^{-12}$, any query volume above 10,000 results in a vacuous upper bound of 100\%, yet the adversary only achieves perfect membership inference after 600,000 queries.
+This parallels findings in DP, where larger $\epsilon$ often effectively defends against practical MIAs while providing loose upper bounds~\cite{jayaraman2019evaluating,lowy2024doesdifferentialprivacylarge}.